 Maximalist works of philosophy or literature that span thousands of pages build characters, systems, plotlines, and worlds incommunicable at the layer of pint-size text bytes.

-Aggressive attention grabbers that honk your nose do not possess the means to convey or shape at a level of sustained or systematic depth as longform.
+Aggressive attention grabbers that honk your nose and move along, those do not possess the means to convey or shape at a level of sustained or systematic depth as longform.

 Is it easier to prod the butts of your livestock from behind or to guide them by the head?
 The answer may depend.